-In previous research on probFuse, the values for x, the number of segments into which to divide each result set and t, the percentage of queries to use for training purposes have been calculated empirically using the document collection that was being evaluated [4, 17].
-The aim of these experiments was to demonstrate that values could be identified that would cause probFuse to achieve greater performance than CombMNZ.
-For this experiment, we have the taken the values that were shown to perform best on the data from the TREC-3 and TREC-5 conferences.
+In previous research on probFuse, the values for x, the number of segments into which to divide each result set and t, the percentage of queries to use for training purposes, have been calculated empirically using the document collection that was being evaluated (Lillis et al., 2006a; Lillis et al., 2005).
+The aim of these experiments was to demonstrate that values could be identified that would cause probFuse to achieve superior performance to that of CombMNZ.
+For this experiment, we have taken the values that were shown to perform best on the data from the TREC-3 and TREC-5 conferences.
 Each result set was divided into 25 segments and 50% of the available queries were used as training data.
-This means that the values are independent of the document collection being used in this case.
+This means that the values chosen are independent of the document collection being used in this case.

 The goal of this experiment is to demonstrate that values for the number of segments and the training set size that have been calculated by using one document collection can be used to achieve high performance on other document collections.
 We demonstrate this by using the popular CombMNZ fusion algorithm as a baseline.
-CombMNZ has been shown to achieve high performance on data fusion tasks [7] and has become the standard data fusion technique against which to compare new algorithms [11].
+CombMNZ has been shown to achieve high performance on data fusion tasks (Lee, 1997) and has become the standard data fusion technique against which to compare new algorithms (Aslam and Montague, 2001).